SangA-Lee/ALGORITHM/Sort/selection/README.md

     - When the *n* increase from 1 to 74, the pass of bubble sort is like <img src="https://latex.codecogs.com/svg.latex?\Large&space;0.37n^2" title="\Large 0.37n^2" width=40 height=15 />

-      : the blue line is the pass of bubble sort
+      : the blue line is the pass of selection sort

       : the red line is <img src="https://latex.codecogs.com/svg.latex?\Large&space;0.37n^2" title="\Large 0.37n^2" width=40 height=15 />